Deutsche Version

 leading society in aroids and offers a membership at a very low price and with

-many benefits!
 The majority of Amorphophallus species is

 native to subtropical and tropical lowlands of forest margins and open, disturbed spots